 Value denotes the degree of importance of something (or even an action).

-Values help in determining what actions are best to do.
+Human Values help in determining what actions are best to take.

 Values have a major influence on a person’s behaviour and attitude.